MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addupdateautologger-directive.md

 # INF AddAutoLogger and UpdateAutoLogger Directives

 **AddAutoLogger** and **UpdateAutoLogger** directives are used within an [**INF *DDInstall*.Events section**](inf-ddinstall-services-section.md).
 They specify characteristics for [Event Tracing for Windows](/windows/desktop/ETW/about-event-tracing) (ETW) AutoLogger sessions that record events occurring early in the operating system boot process.
-These directives are supported for Windows 10 version XXXX and later.
+These directives are supported starting in Windows 11.

 ```inf
 [DDInstall.Events]